Interpolating families of integrable AdS3 backgrounds: Integrable deformations from TsT transformations

 so that

 We are interested in TsT transformations involving $\xi_1$, $\xi_2$ and $x$, which leave the $AdS_3$ factor untouched and preserve the left-acting bosonic symmetries.
 Having three isometries at our disposal we can construct a family of $3(3-1)/2=3$ deformations.
 Taking into account that we start from a background with two parameters $q$ and $\alpha$, considering its three-parameter deformation becomes a little unwieldy.
-We will instead proceed as follows: \begin{itemize} \item Consider a TsT in $(\xi_2,x)$, which provides a one-parameter integrable background, presented in Section \ref{sec:AB}; as we will see this interpolates between cases 1.\ and 2.; \item Consider a TsT in $(\xi_1,\xi_2)$, which provides a one-parameter integrable background interpolating between 1. and 3., see Section~\ref{sec:AC}. \item Consider the most general three-parameter TsT, which we discuss in Section~\ref{sec:ABC}. \end{itemize}
+We will instead proceed as follows: \begin{itemize} \item Consider a TsT in $(\xi_2,x)$, which provides an integrable background with one additional parameter, presented in Section \ref{sec:AB}; as we will see this interpolates between cases 1.\ and 2.; \item Consider a TsT in $(\xi_1,\xi_2)$, which also provides an integrable background with one additional parameter, interpolating between 1. and 3., see Section~\ref{sec:AC}. \item Consider the most general three-parameter TsT, which we discuss in Section~\ref{sec:ABC}. \end{itemize}

 To write down the deformed metric in the next sections, we find it convenient to introduce the metric of the squashed three-sphere,

 with $0<\Delta\leq1$ the deformation parameter, and

 The various volume forms are given by